Ed Ra

+Early life and education

-Ra was born in Mineola, New York and raised in Franklin Square, New York, where he still resides with his wife Laura.
+Ra was born in Mineola, New York and raised in Franklin Square, New York.
 He earned a B.A. in computer science from Loyola College in 2004.
 He received his Juris Doctor from St. John's University School of Law in 2007 and LL.M. in Intellectual Property Law from Benjamin N. Cardozo School of Law in 2008.

+Career

 Prior to entering elected office, Ra served as the deputy town attorney for the Town of Hempstead, where the Town Attorney is his father, Joseph Ra.
 He was also a legal aide in the Office of the New York State Attorney General.

 In 2010, Assemblyman Thomas Alfano decided not to seek reelection, and Ra entered the race to succeed him.
 Ra defeated Democrat Patrick Nicolosi.
 Since his initial election, he has never faced serious opposition.
 In 2018, Ra defeated Democrat Bill Carr 55% to 45%, his closest race since the 2010 election.

+Ra co-chairs the New York chapter of Future Caucus with Assemblyman Alex Bores.

+Personal life

+Ra lives in Garden City South, New York.
+He resides there with his wife, Laura.